John William Streets

 Enlistment in the Sheffield City Battalion (Sheffield Pals)

 Will hated the idea of war.
 But soon after war was declared in August 1914 he signed up as a volunteer to serve in His Majesty’s Army.
 Like so many men he responded to the call for men to join the British Army.
-The powerful image of Lord Kitchener, Secretary of State for War, on a recruiting poster was put up across Britain and resulted in hundreds of thousands of men queueing up to enlist.
-A recruiting office at the Corn Exchange in Sheffield opened on 10 September and the response from the men of Sheffield was so enthusiastic that within two days of the recruiting office opening the new battalion had reached its full complement of 1,000 men.
+Hundreds of men queued up to enlist.
+A recruiting office at the Corn Exchange in Sheffield opened on 10th September and the response from the men of Sheffield was so enthusiastic that within two days of the recruiting office opening the new battalion had reached its full complement of 1,000 men.
 Placards at the office were put up with the words “To Berlin - via Corn Exchange”.

 Will was one of hundreds of men who went there to join up.
 He enlisted in the 12th (Service) Battalion York & Lancaster Regiment with the regimental number 12/525.